aslotte/MLOps.NET/README.md

   //e.g. http://52.146.48.228/api/Prediction
 ```

-If you don't know the `ModelInput` and `ModelOutput` at deployment time, you can register the model schema before hand using the `RegisterModelSchema<TModelInput, TModelOutput>` method
+If you don't know the `ModelInput` and `ModelOutput` at deployment time, you can register the model schema during the run
 ```csharp
   await sut.LifeCycle.RegisterModelSchema<ModelInput, ModelOutput>(run.RunId);
 ```

-At deployment time, you may then call
+This simplifies the call at deployment time
 ```csharp
   var deployment = await sut.Deployment.DeployModelToKubernetesAsync(deploymentTarget, registeredModel, "deployedBy");